nbrest/kamehouse/docker-setup.md

 You can also access kamehouse groot at [https://localhost:12443/kame-house-groot/](https://localhost:12443/kame-house-groot/) or [http://localhost:12080/kame-house-groot/](http://localhost:12080/kame-house-groot/) and login with seiya:ikki to groot

-You can also access the container through ssh at `ssh -p 12022 goku@localhost` with the default password `gohan`
+You can also access the container through ssh at `ssh -p 12022 goku@localhost` with the default password `gohan` or use the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-ssh-kamehouse.sh -p demo`

 In the container console, you can run the following scripts: